 All cables are tied together neatly and are of high quality.
 I’ve had many bad experiences where the case guts are very amateurly stuffed inside of the case.
 Pull a few out and good luck getting everything back in place.
 Not here though.

 The AMD Radeon HD 6850 video card is really the prize of the insides here.
 I’ve heard it to be an incredibly popular piece in the gaming crowd and I’ve enjoyed my experiences with it thus far.
-I have yet to play a game that doesn’t offer a comfortable frame rate by default (and I’ve got more than $5000 worth of games on Steam).
+I have yet to play a game that doesn’t offer a comfortable frame rate by default (and).
 Many of those same games don’t flinch even with the display quality turned all the way up.
 Gamers, remember to turn vertical sync off if you want those big framerates.
 Let’s take a look at a few games now.